COVID-19 Updates from the Governor...as of June 8th

 that they have already completed their quarantine in Maine.

-Once we have the final version of this Certificate of Compliance form we will send this out to you.
+Here is the final version of this Certificate of Compliance form.

 This Certificate of Compliance must be provided to check-in at all Maine lodging, campgrounds, seasonal rentals, and other commercial lodging, such as Airbnb.
 Visitors MAY BE asked to furnish proof of the negative test result upon request.
 This will become effective July 1st (Stage 3) when lodging establishments may begin serving residents outside of Maine, New Hampshire, and Vermont.